RedisLabs/redislabs-docs/content/modules/redisgears/jvm/install.md

 ### Redis Enterprise v6.0.12 or later

-1. Download the RedisGears package.
+1. Download the RedisGears package from the [download center](https://redis.com/redis-enterprise-software/download-center/modules/).

-1. Upload the RedisGears package to a node in the cluster.
+1. Upload the package to a node in the cluster.

 1. Add RedisGears to the cluster with a `POST` request to the `/v2/modules` REST API endpoint: